Nitinx12/Logistic-Relational-Database/README.md

 **`reports/`** — markdown reports generated from the `sql/06`–`08` reporting functions, illustrated with PNGs from `assets/`. `customer_report.md` covers portfolio revenue, segmentation, and delivery performance across 200 customers. `truck_report.md` covers fleet revenue, fuel efficiency by make, and maintenance cost concentration across 120 trucks. `driver_report.md` follows the same pattern for drivers.

 **`docs/`** — `architecture.md` for the full system design and data flow, and `datacatlog.md` for the table relationship map and entity-relationship diagram.

+## Logs

+`utils/logger.py` writes timestamped log files under `logs/<stage>/<name>_<timestamp>.log` for whichever stage a script declares (`extraction`, `transformation`, or `loading`).
+Console output is `INFO` and above; the file itself captures `DEBUG` and above.
+This directory is created automatically the first time a script runs, so there is nothing to set up ahead of time.

+## Troubleshooting

+- **`EnvironmentError` on startup** — one of the seven required variables is missing from `.env`.
+Check the variable names exactly match those listed in the configuration step above.
+- **ETL pulls every row every time** — the collection's documents are missing the `updated_at` field, or `watermark.json` was deleted or reset.
+Without a watermark, the script always does a full pull for that collection.
+- **A new MongoDB field shows up as text instead of a number in Postgres** — add the field name to `BIGINT_COLS` or `NUMERIC_COLS` inside `extract_schema_and_flatten()` in `scripts/mongo_to_postgres.py`.
+- **Duplicate rows for the same `*_id` after a re-sync** — expected behavior for mutable records under the current append-only design; see the limitations section below.
+- **`dblink` errors when running `sql/13_trg_financial_validation.sql`** — confirm the `dblink` extension is installed and enabled on the target PostgreSQL database (`CREATE EXTENSION IF NOT EXISTS dblink;`).

+## Contributing

+This is a small, single-pipeline project rather than a library with a formal contribution process, but the usual workflow applies: branch off, make a change, and make sure the relevant data quality procedures in `tests/` still pass clean against a real warehouse before opening a pull request.
+If you add a new MongoDB field that should map to `BIGINT` or `NUMERIC` in Postgres, remember to update the hardcoded column sets mentioned in the troubleshooting section above.

 ## Known Limitations